 Although Timberline Forestry Consulting’s service area is not geographically limited, this page is dedicated to examples of forestry management projects in Michigan.

 There is a tremendous difference in who you hire to manage your property.
-The measurable difference is in the final outcome.
-I have personally inspected forests across most of the U.S. Sometimes I have toured these units with other foresters who have been very proud of their work - only to find an environment that shows signs of a catastrophic failure - obvious poor prescriptions, poorly formed trees retained, soil erosion and other problems leading to a negative result.
+The measurable difference is in the final outcome and the continuity of vibrant, healthy forests.
+I have personally inspected forests across most of the U.S. and beyond.
+Sometimes I have toured these units with other foresters who have been very proud of their work - only to find an environment that shows signs of a catastrophic failure - obvious poor prescriptions, poorly formed trees retained, soil erosion and other problems leading to a negative result.
 I have a tendency to distance myself from these people as I realize their level of standards differ greatly from my own.

 Other times, I have happened upon some areas and realize right away that they have been managed appropriately - there is good growing stock with appropriate spacing, species diversity is thriving and other indicators that “speak” good management.
 In some cases, I was able to find out who managed these forests and touch base with them to let them know I appreciate their work.
 These are the type of people I want in my circle of colleagues, because talk is cheap and hard evidence of solid work is what I value.